A Day Trip to Pisa from Florence; How To Do It!

 Second of all, the worst way.
 Taxi.
 It costs about €180 ONE-WAY ($220USD).
 But it is super fast, as fast as 1 hour, so if money is no object.
 Knock yourself out.
 For most people, I’d say avoid this option.

 That leaves you with the bus or train.
 The train costs about €9 one-way.
 The bus costs €7 one-way.
 With this in mind, I’d say the train is definitely the better option.
 It’s less likely to be cancelled, you don’t have to deal with traffic and delays, and the train station in Florence is easier to get to.
-So yeah, take the train to Pisa from Florence if you’re travelling independently.
+So yeah, take the train from Florence to Pisa if you’re traveling independently.
 They both take about 80 minutes.

 Very easily my friends.
 From Florence train station, buy a one-way ticket to Pisa (about 7 euro ($9), and takes around 80 minutes).
 Stamp your ticket and jump on board.